DuraMAT/pv-terms/source/index.rst

 PV Modeling Glossary
 ====================

+This page contains nomenclature for PV-relevant terms that are used in modeling and data analysis for PV systems.
 Terms are grouped by category.

 Abbreviations
 -------------